cs-intro-reichman/hw01-Yitzhak851/README.md

 # Hi and welcome to my Homework repo ! 🚀

 Hello everyone ,
-this 'repo' contain my first H.W, at the course "Intro to c.s " :)
+this 'repository' contain my first H.W, at the course "Intro to c.s" :)
 Good luck!! 👩‍💻🧙‍♂️🚀👩‍💻🔥

 - **Files:**